emkacztoja/AirKey-ESP32/README.md

 - f4

 # Steps files:
 Steps file is essentially .txt file that you import steps from.
-For example see example.txt
+For an example see example.txt